codefresh-io/docs.codefresh.io/_docs/deployments/promotions/promotion-policy.md

 * The Promotion Policy is added to the Promotion List.
 (NIMA: is the newest policy displayed first by default??)
 * If there are multiple Promotion Policies that match the same Product or Environments, the order in which the Policies are listed determines which Promotion Policy is applied.
 The priority is in descending order.
-* The Match Promotion Policy allows you to select any Product and Environment pair and review the Promotion Policy associated with it.
+* The Evaluate Promotion Policy feature allows you to select any Product and Environment pair and identify the Promotion Policy associated with it.

-### Define priority for Promotion Policies
+## Define priority for Promotion Policies
 Define which Promotion Policy is applied to the Product/Environment when there is more than one Promotion Policy that matches the same Product or Environment combination.

 ##### Before you begin